parsonsmatt/command-pattern/5-refactoring-example.md

 # Business Logic

-1. We're writing a subscription/billing system
+1. We're writing a subscription/billing system for our SaaS stuff
 2. We have many products, and many plans for each product (small, large, enterprise)
 3. We only want customers to have one plan for a given product at a time